MelonKony/webdev/content/docs/millmint/vekllei/language.md

 ##### Location

 Most *Potenne* is acted out just below the chest, in a casual resting position.
 Positional and place-based signs are performed at the right shoulder, and emotion is often acted out at or just below the chin.
-Regional traits and dialects are common, and *Potenne* is perhaps Vekllei's most provincial and evolving language.
+Regional traits and dialects are common, and *Potenne* is perhaps Vekllei's most provincial and least documented language.

 ##### Movement